 - San Francisco and the Bay area

 - Dallas/ Houston/ Austin in Texas

 - Phoenix/ Scottdale

 14% are international visitors with top geo markets of:

 What is the economic impact on the local Huntington Beach economy by non-Orange County resident visitor spending?

-The last economic impact of non-Orange County residents visiting HB was completed in 2016 for 2015 and the impact of these visitors was substantial:
+The last economic impact study of non-Orange County residents visiting HB was completed in 2018, assessing the economic impact of 2017 visitors:

-- Over $10 million in total projected taxes from visitor spending for the City of Huntington Beach
+- Over $19.1 million in total projected tax revenue from visitor spending contributed to the City of Huntington Beach's general fund.

 Source: The Economic Impact of Tourism in Huntington Beach, California, 2017 Analysis.
 Tourism Economics.
 September 2018.

 How can I view a copy of the 2017 Tourism Economic's study, "The Economic Impact of Tourism in Huntington Beach, California"?